Wär Gott nicht mit uns diese Zeit, BWV 14: 3

 The central recitative, "Ja, hätt es Gott nur zugegeben" (Yes, if God had only allowed it), is sung by the tenor as a secco recitative accompanied only by the continuo.
 The dangers of flooding waters are illustrated in fast passages of the continuo on words such as "Wut" ("fury"), "Flut" ("flood") and "überschwemmet" ("inundate"), making the movement almost an arioso.

 4

 The bass aria, "Gott, bei deinem starken Schützen sind wir vor den Feinden frei."
 (God, under Your strong protection we are safe from our enemies.), is accompanied by the two oboes.
 The middle section shows similar word painting, picturing "Wellen" (waves) in octave leaps and fast downward scales.

 5

-The closing chorale, "Gott Lob und Dank, der nicht zugab, daß ihr Schlund uns möcht fangen" (Praise and thanks to God, who did not permit that their maw might seize us.), is a four-part setting with "contrapuntally animated bass and middle voices", similar to the chorales of the Christmas Oratorio, first performed a few weeks before.
-Wolff summarizes the maturity of Bach's late church cantatas caused by "the experience accumulated by the composer between 1723 and 1729, which lends the later cantatas an especial ripe character".
+The closing chorale, "Gott Lob und Dank, der nicht zugab, daß ihr Schlund uns möcht fangen" (Praise and thanks to God, who did not permit that their maw might seize us), is a four-part setting with "contrapuntally animated bass and middle voices", similar to the chorales of the Christmas Oratorio, first performed a few weeks before.
+Wolff comments on the maturity of Bach's late church cantatas caused by "the experience accumulated by the composer between 1723 and 1729, which lends the later cantatas an especial ripe character".